FAQ

 The G20 review of the MDBs’ Capital Adequacy Frameworks (CAF) recommended that the GEMs

-Consortium widens the dissemination of statistics to the public with a view to giving investors greater
+Consortium widen the dissemination of statistics to the public with a view to giving investors greater

 insights into credit risks in emerging markets and guiding their asset allocations.
 Increased data quality